CharlieJT/digital-spaniel/README.md

 ## Some of our recent projects

 The "Some of our recent projects" section will slide in when a user scrolls to it.
 In this section, you will be presented with a tab section with "All" set to default.
 You can flick between each of the categories by clicking on the heading, the pink underline will trail to that specific tab heading.
-Each of the projects have their own category so will work just like a real category section & will show the relevent category for each tab selected.
+Each of the projects has its own category so will work just like a real category section & will show the relevant category for each tab selected.
 You can also hover over each of the items & it will show an active state for each project.
-Also there is a "See all work" label that has an animated underline when hovered over.
-The button's are there primary for hover effect only.
+Also, there is a "See all work" label that has an animated underline when hovered over.
+The buttons are there primarily for hover effect only.

 ## Case Studies

 The "Case Studies" section will slide in when a user scrolls to it.
 You will have the ability to be able to slide from each different case studies using a slick slider, you can either scroll to each of case studies by dragging or you can use the arrows that have been provided.
 This is slightly different from the original design & each of the images are the same but this is to demonstrate it in a working slider.
-Also, I think the mobile & tablet display could definately be improved but it's the best approach I could think of for the images that were provided.
+Also, I think the mobile & tablet display could definitely be improved but it's the best approach I could think of for the images that were provided.

 ## What are we all about

 The "What are we all about" section will slide in when a user scrolls to it.
 You will be presented with a masonry gallery effect.
 This has been implemented with the help of bootstrap & is also responsive.
-There is a "About" & a "Careers" label that has an animated underline when hovered over.
+There is an "About" & a "Careers" label that has an animated underline when hovered over.

 ## Kind words from our clients